darcnite3000/gallery_collector/README.md

 GalleryCollector
 ================

-A tool to turn a folder into a thumbnail gallery
+A PHP tool to turn a folder into a thumbnail gallery

 ```PHP
 include 'gallery_collector.php';